encody/near-private-data/documents/paper.md

 ## Protocol

-The key insight of the Flexible Channels protocol is the channel and sequence hash construction.
+The key insight of this paper is the channel and sequence hash construction.

 A channel is a total-ordered stream of messages.
 It consists of membership list (e.g. a sender and a receiver, or multiple members of a group) and a shared secret (derivable by Diffie-Hellman or any other method of establishing a shared secret).